 Sudden worsening of a pre-existing oedema may raise the suspicion of DVT, heart failure, recurrence of malignancy in patients with known cancer, cellulitis.

 It is important to determine the extent of the oedema and which parts of the body are involved.
 In secondary lymphoedema the swelling should be confined to areas of known lymphatic damage.
-If more extensive oedema is present, other aetiologies such as heart failure, liver disease, renal disease, advanced malignancy, etc. should be considered.
+If more extensive oedema is present, other causes such as heart failure, liver disease, renal disease, advanced malignancy, etc. should be considered.

-Arm oedema is most commonly seen as a result of treatment for breast cancer, but may be post-thrombotic or rarely due to a primary lymphoedema.
+Arm oedema is most commonly seen as a result of treatment for breast cancer, but may be post-thrombotic or rarely due to primary lymphoedema.
 Superior vena caval obstruction should be considered in patients with recent onset bilateral arm oedema.